Question: How does the new look Fingbox differ from the original Fingbox?

-All of the Fing App & Web App features and capabilities will remain the same, regardless if you have the original Fingbox or the new look Fingbox.
+All of the Fing App & Web App features and capabilities remain the same, regardless if you have the original Fingbox or the new look Fingbox.

 There is only 1 LED on the new look Fingbox (as opposed to 6 LED’s on the original version).
 The LED status indicators will remain the same.

 Question: Is there a difference in how the speed test is calculated by the new look Fingbox?

 No, Internet Speed Test networks with 1 Gbit internet connection and hence will have the same results.

 Question: Is there be any impact on the Device Block/Internet Pause?

 No, these features are not be affected & remain the same.